 Special Requirements

 Hotel room management must be secure and only accessible to high-trust actors such as the Hotel Manager.
+Low level actors should not be able to perform this use case.

 Interface must be intuitive and usable to busy, non-technical personel, like Hotel Manager.
+Non-technical personnel should be able to perform the use case with little to no instruction in under 5 minutes.

 Technology and Data Variations List